-You can change the method for selecting a HIPPI device to use by setting the MPI_BYPASS_DEV_SELECTION environment variable.
-Table 5-1, page 20, describes the algorithms for the various settings.
+The multiboard feature allows users of the HiPPI 800 adapters to select the manner in which multiple adapters are assigned to MPI processes and the algorithm for distributing the MPI job message traffic.
+You can change the method for selecting a HiPPI 800 adapter to use by setting the MPI_BYPASS_DEV_SELECTION environment variable.
+Table 5-1, page 20 describes the algorithms for the various settings.